reichlab/docs.zoltardata/docs/Validation.md

  - any values in `Point` or `Sample` Prediction Elements should be integers
  - if `range` is specified, any values in `Point` or `Sample` Prediction Elements should be contained within `range`
  - if `range` is specified, any `Named` Prediction Element should have negligible probability density (no more than 0.001 density) outside of the range
- - for `Bin` Prediction Elements, the submitted set of `cats` must be a subset of the valid integers defined by the target range
+ - for `Bin` Prediction Elements, the submitted set of `cat` values must be a subset of the valid integers defined by the target's `range`
  - for `Named` Prediction Elements, the distribution must be one of `pois`, `nbinom`, `nbinom2`.

 ### "nominal"

- - any values in `Point` or `Sample` Prediction Elements should be contained within the valid set of `cats` defined by the variable
+ - any values in `Point` or `Sample` Prediction Elements should be contained within the valid set of `cats` defined by the target
- - for `Bin` Prediction Elements, the submitted set of `cats` in the prediction must be a subset of the `cats` defined by the target
+ - for `Bin` Prediction Elements, the submitted set of `cat` values must be a subset of the `cats` defined by the target

 ### "binary"